 Use your Nametag to make friends

-Instagram recently added a feature called Nametag, which lets you add new contacts by snapping their Nametag with your phone's camera.
+Instagram added a feature called Nametag, which lets you add new contacts by snapping their Nametag with your phone’s camera.
 Think of it like an instant Instagram business card.

 To find your own Nametag, open the Profile tab, tap the menu button on the top right, and pick Nametag.
 Now you can show your Nametag to someone else, let them photograph it, and become contacts in a snap .
 Alternatively, choose Scan a Nametag from the bottom to be the one who adds a new contact.

-Turn off your activity status
+Scroll privately by turning off your activity status

 Instagram lets you see which contacts are currently active: When you open the direct message section (from the Home tab, hit the Send icon on the top right), you’ll see green dots beside their names.
 While this might be helpful, it means everyone else will also be able to see when you’re scrolling through photos.
 If that bothers you, you can disable your activity status—just be aware that this prevents you from seeing when your friends last used the app.